KYash03/KeyboardBlocker/README.md

 # Why I created it:
 I built this because I needed a way to clean my keyboard without accidentally hitting keys.
 While there are other solutions out there, many are closed-source and I was concerned about privacy.
 It turned out to be a relatively simple project, so I decided to share my open source version with everyone.

+# Download:
+Download the app from the Releases section on the right.